Magickbase/gwscan-discord-bot/README.md

 We are going to add source code in `./src` and expect to compile it to `./lib`.

-Add npm scripts in `package.jsno` to faciliate our work
+Add npm scripts in `package.jsno` to facilitate our work

 ```json
 {